ethan-zieba/nessus_metasploit/README.md

 We'll use the msf tomcat_ghostcat plugin
 We set RHOSTS and RPORT, FILENAME
 And we get access to the file, which would normally be unreadable unless privileged

+Now, leveraging the VSFTPd 2.3.4 backdoor
+We use the Metasploit unix/ftp/vsftpd_234_backdoor This gives us a shell, which we can make more interactive using: `python -c 'import pty; pty.spawn("/bin/bash")'`

+Having an interactive shell enables su command usage, so that we can impersonate any user.
+From here, we can enumerate the users with the `/etc/passwd` file, check for services configurations, look for private ssh keys...

+### Establishing persistence